blackpuppy/docs/en/development/routing.rst

 .. php:class:: Router

-    Router manages generation of outgoing urls, and parsing of incoming request uri's into parameter sets that CakePHP can dispatch.
+    Router manages generation of outgoing URLs, and parsing of incoming request uri's into parameter sets that CakePHP can dispatch.

 .. php:staticmethod:: connect($route, $defaults = array(), $options = array())